A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Numerical Results

 \section{Numerical Results}

 In this Section we propose simulations regarding the Graetz-Poiseuille and the Propagating Front in a Square problems.
 Regarding the steady case, the numerical experiments are coded through the RBniCS library \cite{RBniCS}; instead, the unsteady ones are implemented employing both RBniCS and multiphenics \cite{multiphenics} libraries.
 They are python-based libraries, built on FEniCS \cite{logg2012automated}.

-When we will perform the Online-Offline stabilization procedure, we will always use the same stabilization parameter $\delta_K$ of the high-fidelity approximation also at the reduced level, both in steady and unsteady cases.
+When we perform the Online-Offline stabilization procedure, we will always use the same stabilization parameter $\delta_K$ of the high-fidelity approximation also at the reduced level, both in steady and unsteady cases.

 We will illustrate an analysis over \emph{relative errors} between the FEM and the reduced solutions for all three variables, defined as